TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks_cluster-manager-issues-tsg/content-slow-unreliable-vm-launch.md

 # Slow or unreliable VM launch issue

-Azure VM provisioning on average takes 2.5-3.5 min but sometimes cluster creation take 40+ minutes due to all VM's not provisioned at the sametime.
-This is due to VM not getting provisioned in timely manner and Databricks having to retry VM requests stragglered over a period of time.
+Azure VM provisioning on average takes 2.5-3.5 min but sometimes cluster creation take 40+ minutes due to all VMs not provisioned at the sametime.
+This is due to VM not getting provisioned in timely manner and Databricks having to retry straggler VM requests over a period of time.

 **User facing error**: *Cluster is running but X nodes could not be acquired.*